30 Awesome Activities for Volunteering and College Scholarships

 Read more on volunteering and college scholarships here: Make It a Volunteering Summer

 Parents can play a big role in helping their students win college scholarships by encouraging them to volunteer and doing community service together.
 Once students become familiar with giving their time and helping out others, they will become comfortable with volunteering on their own and make contacts with community leaders who will appreciate their good works.
-Also, these contacts are usually happy to write a letter of recommendation for college and and scholarship applications.
+Also, these contacts are usually happy to write a letter of recommendation for college and scholarship applications.

 Don’t miss: How to Get a Great Letter of Recommendation